The Synthetic Data Frontier

 Case Study: The Llama-3 Pipeline.

 Meta's training of **Llama-3** represents the pinnacle of modern synthetic data engineering.
-To push the model's reasoning capabilities, Meta engineers developed a three-tier reinforcement loop that operated concurrently with the base pre-training.
+To push the model's reasoning capabilities, Meta engineers developed a four-tier reinforcement loop that operated concurrently with the base pre-training.

 Llama-3 Synthetic Hierarchy